AdLOak/EE407_CS455/dvhop/README.md

 ```

 The ```$NS_HOME``` variable is set to the root folder of your NS3.20 installation.
 In case of the ns-allinone directory structure is ```$NS_ROOT/ns3.20```

+Note: Our equivalent to their $NS_HOME directory is the ns-3.30.1 directory.